 While no contact is seen as the ideal for most people and what many targets of abuse are encouraged to do, this approach may not always be doable or safe.
-The target may need to formulate a safety plan of escape so that the narcissist doesn't become enraged once they realize that they are losing control over their target and over the situation.
+The target may need to formulate a safety plan to leave so that the narcissist doesn't become enraged once they realize that they are losing control over their target and the situation.

-Leaving a narcissist is a lot like kicking a bees’ nest.
+Leaving a narcissist is a lot like kicking a bee's nest.
 It's a good idea to have a plan in place before you do it.
-At a minimum, you should err on the side of caution and do what you need to do in order to stay safe and sane, regardless of whether anyone else agrees with you.
-There will be no shortage of people who will have a problem with you going no-contact.
+At a minimum, you should err on the side of caution and do what you need to do to stay safe and sane, regardless of whether anyone else agrees with you.
+There will be no shortage of people who will have a problem with you going no contact.
 They may think you are selfish, immature, or mean, especially if the abusive person is a family member.
-Cutting off contact is a healthy and normal response to abusive behavior, and you don't need to justify yourself to anyone.
+Cutting off communication is a healthy and normal response to abusive behavior, and you don't need to justify yourself to anyone.

-Example: Bill and Quinn dated for a little over a year.
+Bill and Quinn dated for a little over a year.
 While Bill felt an intense connection and attraction to Quinn, he couldn't stand her controlling, manipulative, and dramatic ways.
 He had tried to break up with her before, but she'd threaten to commit suicide.
 She even overdosed on baby Aspirin while they were at a party because she claimed she didn't want to live anymore.
 Bill suspected she did that because she wanted attention.
 This last time, when he told her they needed to break up, she then told him she thought she was pregnant with his child.
 When she said this, Bill saw just how manipulative she was.
-He realized that if he stayed with her, she would get pregnant on purpose just to trap him.
-He broke up with her that night and decided to go “no-contact.”
-It didn’t go over well with Quinn, and over the next few weeks she emailed, called, and texted him hundreds of times, professing her love for him, threatening suicide, and promising to get into therapy.
+He realized that if he stayed with her, she would get pregnant on purpose to trap him.
+He broke up with her that night and decided to go no contact.
+Over the next few weeks, she emailed, called, and texted him hundreds of times, professing her love for him, threatening suicide, and promising to get into therapy.
 Bill didn't respond.
-He did however call 911 and told them that she was threatening to kill herself and to please go check on her.
-He decided to block her phone number, as well as block her on all his social media so she couldn't contact him.
+However, he did call 911 and told them that she was threatening to kill herself and to please check on her.
+He decided to block her phone number and block her on all his social media so she couldn't contact him.
 He also set up all her emails to go directly to his spam folder.
-He felt this was the best way to stay no-contact, as well as to not get upset or sucked back into the relationship.
+He felt this was the best way to stay no-contact and not get upset or sucked back into the relationship.

-Example: Rachel was only dating Scott for about two months, but that's all it took for her to recognize that there was something really off about him.
-Even though she couldn't point to anything specific or majorly wrong in his behavior, there were a bunch of little things, e.g. the time he checked out the waitress, or the way he badgered her to have sex, even though she told him she wanted to wait.
-Perhaps the strangest thing was his Facebook profile, and how in every picture he looked like a different man.
-It was like he was a social chameleon and changed into being a different person depending on who he was around.
+Rachel was only dating Scott for about two months, but that's all it took for her to recognize that there was something off about him.
+Even though she couldn't point to anything specific or majorly wrong in his behavior, there were many little things, e.g., the time he checked out the waitress or how he badgered her to have sex, even though she told him she wanted to wait.
+Perhaps the strangest thing was his Facebook profile, and how in every picture, he looked like a different man.
+It was like he was a social chameleon and changed into being another person depending on who he was around.

-Rachel had been in an abusive relationship when she was in college, and while that was close to thirty years ago, she found herself having night terrors and feeling that impending sense of doom that she hadn't felt since that relationship in college.
-She was confused because Scott seemed nothing like Seth, her boyfriend in college, but still she couldn't shake the feeling.
-She realized over the years that she needed to listen to her gut instincts about people, and since the only other time she'd felt this way before was with the guy she'd dated in college, she knew she needed to call things off with Scott.
+Rachel had been in an abusive relationship when she was in college.
+While that was close to thirty years ago, she found herself having night terrors and feeling that impending sense of doom that she hadn't felt since that relationship in college.
+She was confused because Scott seemed nothing like Seth, her boyfriend in college, but still, she couldn't shake the feeling.
+She realized that she needed to listen to her gut instincts about people over the years, and since the only other time she'd felt this way before was with the guy she'd dated in college, she knew she needed to call things off with Scott.
 But she also couldn't shake the feeling that Scott could be really dangerous or even deadly.
-She knew she needed to proceed with caution and not do anything that would send him over the edge.
+She knew she needed to proceed with caution and not do anything to send him over the edge.
 She decided the best approach was to call things off with him in a way that would make everything her fault.
-That way he wouldn't get upset, and he couldn't argue with her reasons.
+That way, he wouldn't get upset, and he couldn't argue with her reasons.
 She called him that night and told him that she'd done a lot of thinking and that she realized she wasn't ready to date anyone.
-She said that he was an amazing guy, but she just had too many issues.
+She said that he was a fantastic guy, but she just had too many issues.
 Scott began screaming at her over the phone, calling her names and telling her she was a tease.
 Rachel realized immediately that she'd made the right decision by ending the relationship.
 She blocked his number and blocked him on all of her social media accounts.
 She also went to the store the next day and bought some mace, some motion sensor lights for her house, and a security camera, just in case he appeared.